Modeling Visual Hallucination: A Generative Adversarial Network Framework: Conclusion

 \section{Conclusion}

 In the context of modeling functions of the human brain, we presented a model for the hallucinating brain.
-Focusing on visual hallucinations and some of its sofar known neurological causes, we characterized an adversarial mechanism between different areas of the brain.
+Focusing on visual hallucinations and some of its so far known neurological causes, we characterized an adversarial mechanism between different areas of the brain.
 We then showed how this adversarial setup can be modeled by GAN.
-The proposed model can be viewed as the first steps of an addendum to the results of \cite{gershman2019generative}, providing evidence on how the idea of generative adversarial brain can be extended to hallucinations as well.
+In particular, we proposed exploiting the Hallu-GAN model.
+The proposed model can be viewed as the first steps of an addendum to the results of \cite{gershman2019generative}, providing evidence on how the idea of a generative adversarial brain can be extended to hallucinations as well.